Times New Roman: Times New Roman

 Since Windows 3.1, all versions of Microsoft Windows include Times New Roman.
 Version 6.87 of this typeface is available for purchase under the name Times New Roman OS (see below).
 The current 7.03 version of Windows' Times New Roman includes small capitals, text figures, and italic swash capitals.
 It omits automatic ligature insertion, but enabling the "discretionary ligatures" feature will provide ligatures for "fi" and "Th".
 More complex Unicode ligatures like "ffi" and "ft" are also available.
 A previous version of Times New Roman was also distributed as part of Microsoft's Core Fonts for the Web package.

 When the system font Times New Roman was expanded to support Arabic script, it was complemented with the Arabic character set from Simplified Arabic, a typeface that Compugraphic Corporation had plagiarized from Linotype and leased to Microsoft.
 Times New Roman with support for Arabic was first published in the Arabic version of Windows 3.1x.

 Times New Roman OS

 Also known as Times New Roman World, this is originally based on the version of Times New Roman bundled with Windows Vista.
 It includes fonts in WGL character sets, Hebrew and Arabic characters.
-Similar to Helvetica World, Arabic in italic fonts are in roman positions.